-Authors who publish in the Journal of Digital Pedagogy retain full copyright of their work.
+Authors who publish in the Journal of Digital Pedagogy retain full copyright to their work.
 The copyright remains exclusively with the author(s) of the published material.

 Author Rights